AmericanEnglish/OOCPP/README.md

 Onto Virtual Methods!

 ### Override and Virtual Methods
-Before I begin I want start up front with the definition of these functions and then extrapolation.
+Before I begin I want start up front with the definition of these objects and then extrapolation.
 1. SuperClass
 ```c++